Faisal Shuaib: Career

-His early career started off at the Nasarawa State Ministry of Health where he rose to become the Director of Primary Healthcare and Disease Control.
-He also served as the WHO State and Zonal Coordinator of Nasarawa and North Central Zone.
-Shuaib also worked as Research Associate at the University of Alabama at Birmingham.
+Shuaib began his early career at the Nasarawa State Ministry of Health, where he rose to the position of Director of Primary Healthcare and Disease Control.
+He also served as the WHO State and Zonal Coordinator for Nasarawa and the North Central Zone.
+Additionally, Shuaib worked as a Research Associate at the University of Alabama at Birmingham.

-Until his appointment as Executive Director/CEO of the National Primary Health Care Development Agency in January 2017, he was a Senior Program Officer at the Bill and Melinda Gates Foundation (BMGF), Seattle, WA, USA.
+Until his appointment as Executive Director/CEO of the National Primary Health Care Development Agency in January 2017, he was a Senior Program Officer at the Bill and Melinda Gates Foundation (BMGF), Seattle, Washington, USA.
 At the BMGF, Shuaib was responsible for developing and implementing strategies on polio outbreak response activities in Africa.

-Shuaib coordinated Nigeria’s successful response to the outbreak of Ebola Virus Disease (EVD) as the Incident Manager of the Ebola Emergency Operations center (EEOC) in 2014.
+Shuaib coordinated Nigeria's successful response to the outbreak of Ebola Virus Disease (EVD) as the Incident Manager of the Ebola Emergency Operations Center (EEOC) in 2014.
 In this position, he was in charge of establishing a comprehensive system that provided quality diagnostic, treatment, care and follow up of EVD patients, their contacts and their families.
-He was also a member of the six-man panel established to assess the response of the World Health Organization (WHO) to the global Ebola outbreak in 2014.
+He was also a member of the six-man panel established to assess the response of the WHO to the global Ebola outbreak in 2014.

 While working with the Bill and Melinda Gates Foundation as Senior Program Officer in charge of polio surveillance and outbreak response in Africa, he developed an innovative smartphone application (AVADAR) and strategy that quadrupled the rate of detection of polio-like cases in Africa and was used to enhance COVID-19 reporting and response.

 He previously provided technical advice to the Nigeria Ministry of Health and National Primary Health Care Development Agency in the area of immunization and polio eradication activities.

-Shuaib was the deputy Incident Manager (DIM) and Chief Operations Officer of the National Polio Emergency Operation Center.
-As deputy Incident Manager (DIM) of the National Polio EOC, he co-managed the overall coordination of the polio eradication program in Nigeria and also led the Operations Working Group within the EOC, which is responsible for coordinating the implementation of field-level strategies adopted by the larger group that included international development partners.
-In 2014, he also led the EOC syndicate that jointly developed and implemented new strategies to deliver vaccine to children living in security compromised areas of Borno and Yobe states.
+Shuaib was the Deputy Incident Manager (DIM) and Chief Operations Officer of the National Polio Emergency Operation Center.
+As Deputy Incident Manager (DIM) of the National Polio EOC, he co-managed the overall coordination of the polio eradication program in Nigeria and also led the Operations Working Group within the EOC, which is responsible for coordinating the implementation of field-level strategies adopted by the larger group that included international development partners.
+In 2014, he also led the EOC syndicate that jointly developed and implemented new strategies to deliver vaccine to children living in security compromised areas of Borno and Yobe States.
 As part of this work, he led the team that implemented the first-ever, large-scale community-based campaign using Inactivated Polio Vaccine (IPV).

-Under his watch as the Executive Director of the National Primary Health Care Development Agency (the primary agency with a mandate to control preventable diseases, eradicate polio, and limit the occurrence and impact of diseases using education, immunization and other proven interventions) he piloted the campaigns for eradication of the Wild Polio Virus.
-This led to the World Health Organization declaring Nigeria free of the wild poliovirus on 25th August 2020.
+Under his watch as the executive director of the National Primary Health Care Development Agency (the primary agency with a mandate to control preventable diseases, eradicate polio, and limit the occurrence and impact of diseases using education, immunization and other proven interventions) he piloted the campaigns for the eradication of the wild poliovirus.
+This led to the WHO declaring Nigeria free of the wild poliovirus on 25 August 2020.

 Awards

-In recognition of his outstanding achievements, Dr Faisal Shuaib has received numerous awards and honors.
+In recognition of his outstanding achievements, Shuaib has received numerous awards and honors.
 Some of which are: